 - All products from a specified date.

 Should be used overnight, specifying a date of 1 or 2 days prior, to ensure no product updates have been missed (eg system failure or internet issues)

 Should be used for initial data load and in cases of long term system failures to ensure all products are in line.
 This process can take some time to return the data dependant on the size of the Customers data, so should only be used occasionally when required

-Your Integration should take into account that Attributes can be added by the customer and would appear as additional Categories, Variants or Tags, dependent on how the TRIMS user has configured them.
+Your Integration should take into account that Attributes can be added and edited by the customer and would appear as additional or changed Categories, Variants or Tags, dependent on how the TRIMS user has configured them.
 It may be that these new attributes will need to be mapped to new fields on the website, so a mapping table is always a preferred method of handling this.
 It is advised to use the 'code' JSON field reference when mapping these as the 'code' remains the same over the lifetime of the attribute, whereas the name may change.

 2 - Stock Updates